-Please note that if you limit the ability of websites to set cookies, you may be unable to access certain parts of the Site.
+Please note that if you limit the use of certain cookies, you may be unable to benefit from the Site’s full functionality.

 On most web browsers, you will find a “help” section on the toolbar.
 Please refer to this section for information on how to receive a notification when you are receiving a new cookie and how to turn cookies off.
 Please see the links below for guidance on how to modify your web browser’s settings on the most popular browsers:

 If you access the Site on your mobile device, you may not be able to control tracking technologies through the settings.
 You should check your mobile device’s settings to determine whether you can control cookies through your mobile device.

 Targeted advertising is advertising that is personalized for you based on cookies that track your interests and behavior on websites.
 Several advertising industry associations offer consumers the ability to opt-out from online targeted advertising conducted by all of their member advertisers.
 If you would like to find out more information, please visit the websites listed below and follow the opt-out instructions there if you wish to opt-out:

 - The Network Advertising Initiative’s online resources at optout.networkadvertising.org

 - The Digital Advertising Alliance’s consumer choice website at optout.aboutads.info

 - If you are located in the European Economic Area, visit the European Interactive Digital Advertising Alliance’s Your Online Choices opt-out tool here: youronlinechoices.eu

 2.1 What is a “Cookie”?

 A cookie is a piece of information sent to your browser from a website and stored on your computer’s hard drive.
 Cookies can help a website like ours recognize repeat users and allow a website to track web usage behavior.
 Cookies work by assigning a number to the user that has no meaning outside of the assigning website.
 For more details on cookies and similar technologies, please visit www.allaboutcookies.org.